elm19/signal-generator/README.md

 - :beetle: Reporting a bug
 - :page_facing_up: Improving the docs
 - :rotating_light: Sharing this project and recommending it to your friends
-- :dollar: Supporting this project on GitHub Sponsors or Patreon
+- :dollar: help us add new models
 - :star2: Giving a star on this repository

 ## License